thudzj/ScalableBDL/README.md

                        num_data=50000)
 ```

-Note that the optimizer for `psi` takes one more argument `num_data`, which equals to the size of the training dataset.
+The optimizer for `psi` takes one more argument `num_data`, which equals to the size of the training dataset.

-After these preparation, we perform *Bayesian fine-tuning* just like training a regular DNN, expect that our optimization involves two optimizers:
+After the preparation, we perform *Bayesian fine-tuning* just like training a regular DNN, expect that our optimization involves two optimizers:
 ```python
 for epoch in range(args.epochs):
     bayesian_net.train()